vmware-archive/aws-pcf-quickstart/README.md

 See the docs (link todo) for account and launch pre-reqs.

 # Running
+To run it without any template or code changes:

+1. Create an s3 bucket.
+This would be set as `Quick Start S3 Bucket Name`
+1. Get the templates from  https://github.com/cf-platform-eng/quickstart-pivotal-cloudfoundry/blob/develop/templates/ and copy to
+    * `s3://pivotal/cloudfoundry/latest/templates/cloud-formation.template`
+    * `s3://pivotal/cloudfoundry/latest/templates/ops-manager.template`
+    * Make templates public
+1. Get the `quickstart.tgz` from https://github.com/cf-platform-eng/quickstart-pivotal-cloudfoundry/blob/develop/scripts/ and copy to
+    * `s3://pivotal/cloudfoundry/latest/scripts/quickstart.tgz`
+    * Make `quickstart.tgz` public
-1. Get the template `pivotal-cloudfoundry.template` from https://github.com/cf-platform-eng/quickstart-pivotal-cloudfoundry/blob/develop/templates/
+1. Locally download the template `pivotal-cloudfoundry.template` from https://github.com/cf-platform-eng/quickstart-pivotal-cloudfoundry/blob/develop/templates/
-1. Create a new stack: https://console.aws.amazon.com/cloudformation by uploading the template above
+1. Create a new stack: https://console.aws.amazon.com/cloudformation by uploading the template above.
+1. Be sure to toggle `ForwardLogOutput` to `true` in development, to get feedback on changes in the event of failure
-1. View the logs https://console.aws.amazon.com/cloudwatch/ (assuming `ForwardLogOutput` is set to `true`)
+    * View the logs https://console.aws.amazon.com/cloudwatch/ (assuming `ForwardLogOutput` is set to `true`)
 1. The full run takes ~2.5 hours.
 Once the `MyCustomBOSH` resource is completed, you can view installation progress from `https://opsman.[template domain]`

 # Dev